 3. Provide adequate shelter

 If your cat insists on spending time outside each day, make sure that he or she has access to adequate shelter.
 An insulated cat house provides welcome respite from the cold and a comfortable place to perch and watch the neighborhood.

 4. Clean up antifreeze spills

 Antifreeze spills can accumulate in your driveway or garage, which can pose a serious risk to your cats and other pets.
 Antifreeze has a sweet taste that is appealing to animals but is deadly if ingested.
 If you suspect that your cat is suffering from antifreeze poisoning, contact our cat clinic in Toronto immediately.

 When your cat goes outside in the winter his paws will be exposed to ice melting products sprinkled on sidewalks and driveways.
 Avoid stomach irritation by wiping his paws before he has a chance to lick them.

 6. Pay close attention to sick or ederly cats

 Older cats should be watched closely if they go outside during winter.
 The cold weather can be tough on their stiff joints and older cats can easily get disoriented when there is heavy snow fall.

 7. Keep your cat indoors

-Brimley-Lawrence and Bellamy-Lawrence’s cat clinics in Scarborough have everything you need to keep your cat happy and healthy all year round.
-Visit our animal clinics today for more information on dental hygiene, sterilization, microchipping and more!
+Bellamy-Lawrence Animal Hospital in Scarborough has everything you need to keep your cat happy and healthy all year round.
+Visit our animal clinic today for more information on dental hygiene, sterilization, microchipping and more!
 We’re proud to serve pets in Toronto, Scarborough and all the surrounding areas.
 We even do house calls!
 Contact us today to learn about all the services we offer.